sourajitk/sourajitk.github.io/content/posts/wsl-2-how-to.md

 ```
 This will ensure that whenever a new WSL Linux distro is installed, it uses WSL 2 by default.

+### Troubleshooting: Error 0x1bc
+If you encounter the above error, download and install this WSL 2 update [package](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi) from Microsoft.
+After you have installed the update, try the command to set WSL 2 as default again.

 ### Downloading Ubuntu 20.04 for WSL from the Windows Store
 Now that the features have been enabled, we will now head to the Microsoft Store and install Ubuntu 20.04.

 ![ubuntu](https://raw.githubusercontent.com/sourajitk/sourajitk.github.io/source/data/wsl%20blog%20assests/ubuntu.png?token=AKZAGQP4AL7FDWWJEW64LKS7AFGUI)